 - The group is small and kept to a maximum number of 10 members.

 - New members are asked to commit to a minimum of 12 weeks attendance.

 If you are interested in joining please contact me in the first instance.
 I endeavor to arrange a brief phone conversation before inviting you to attend an individual assessment session where we can collaboratively discuss whether joining the group would be right for you.
 The assessment session will last about one hour and there is a cost of £60 for this.

-Please note that, because of the COVID-19 lockdown restrictions, I am not currently running the group at the moment but will be running one in 2020 (April – after Easter) and this will be on Thursday evening, from 7-8:30pm.
+Please note that, because of the COVID-19 lockdown restrictions, I am not currently running the group at the moment.
+I plan to start running the group in September 2021 and this will be on Thursday evening, from 7-8:30pm.
 If you think you might be interested, do contact me to register your interest.